-5. North Claymont Area Master Plan
+5. North Claymont Area Master Plan - Monitoring Support

 WILMAPCO STAFF PARTICIPANT: Heather Dunigan, Principal Planner, Dave Gula, Principal Planner The North Claymont Area Master Plan was adopted in 2017 and included an implementation plan detailing additional actions to be undertaken by WILMAPCO and the planning partners.
-As outlined in the Plan's implementation section, staff will work with the partners to monitor plan implementation, facilitate planning for the development of a mixeduse, walkable transit hub, promote completion of the East Coast Greenway through the area, assist with development of a TID or other infrastructure cost sharing mechanism, assist with planning transit service changes, incorporate recommendations into the RTP, TIP and other documents, and promote completion of other recommendations as the area develops.
+As outlined in the Plan's implementation section, staff will work with the partners-the Monitoring Committee-- to monitor plan implementation, facilitate planning for the development of a mixed-use, walkable transit hub, promote completion of the East Coast Greenway through the area, assist with development of a TID or other infrastructure cost sharing mechanism, assist with planning transit service changes, incorporate recommendations into the RTP, TIP and other documents, and promote completion of other recommendations as the area develops. \$35,000 is budgeted for consultant support.